yuen33/blender-light-studio/README.md

 ## Future Ideas to Implement
   - Add lights by clicking in the 3d view port
+  - Add ability to export (render) the light setup as environment texture (Equirectangular Panoramic)

 ## Donations
 Speed of future developments depends on donations.
 100% of donations will go towards development of this plugin.
 Your donatoins are much appreciated.
-You can donate to my [leomoon] gmail account with the subject of Blender Light Studio Development.
+You can donate using [THIS LINK](https://www.paypal.me/aminpersia).

 ## Compatibility
 Tested with Blender 2.77a